francescoopiccoli/smcp-DL-project/docs/index.md

 </p>

 <p align="justify">
 In our new code variant of the model architecture and training, we exploited the classes and functions of the Pytorch-lighting and the lighting-bolts packages, used also in the original codebase.
-We reimplemented only what was strictly necessary to conduct our analysis, eliminating any extra configuration or model personalization options.
+We reimplemented only what was strictly necessary to conduct our analysis, eliminating any extra configuration or model personalization options (which is instead present in the original codebase).
 </p>

 <p align="justify">